-Focus on relatively new customers (e.g. 1-3 months old) to either send a survey (using a tool like Typeform), an in-product poll (using a tool like Hotjar) or simply an email (using a tool like Intercom).
+Focus on relatively new customers (e.g. 1-3 months old) to either send a survey (using a tool like Typeform), a quiz with pre-made answers they can just tick, an in-product poll (using a tool like Hotjar) or simply an email (using a tool like Intercom).

 Here are some example questions you could use: